Last Updated: 21 Dec 2023

 - Other organisations within the Serco group of companies, where such disclosure is necessary to provide you with our services or to manage our business;

-- with third parties who help manage our business and deliver services (e.g. payment service providers, marketing agencies, debt collectors, IT support service providers, analysis experts such as Experian, communication platform providers).
+- with third parties who help manage our business and deliver services (e.g. Personal Trainers, payment service providers, marketing agencies, debt collectors, IT support service providers, analysis experts such as Experian, communication platform providers).
 These third parties have agreed to confidentiality restrictions and use any personal information we share with them or which they collect on our behalf solely for the purpose of providing the contracted service to us.

 - third parties approved by you e.g. when you request your details to be transferred;